himada2018/himada2018.github.io/_pages/about.md

 He likes talking and doing nonsense with his friends and he also enjoys playing jazz.
 When he was younger, he traveled abroad by himself with his trumpet and hit local jam sessions in many countries.
 He currently plays for [the Runnymede Jazz Orchestra](https://runnymedejazzorchestra.co.uk/) and a regular participant of [the Woods Shed Jazz Club](https://www.villagecentre.org.uk/group/the-woods-shed-jazz-club/).

-## Cooperation and Intergroup Processes Lab (CIP Lab)
+# Cooperation and Intergroup Processes Lab (CIP Lab)
-Current members:
-Hirotaka Imada (PI)
-Alice Yamamoto-Wilson (External Research Assitant)

 Hiro is actively seeking undergraduate/postgraduate students to join his CIP lab.
 If you are a current undergraduate/MSc student at Royal Holloway and interested in doing research with him, please contact him via email (Hirotaka.Imada[at]rhul.ac.uk).
 You can join him as a volunteer research assistant or apply to a research assistant bursary.
 He can offer you a range of research experiences (e.g., doing literature review, conducting experiments, designing experiments, writing a paper, etc.)